nicholaspai/ping-server/README.md

 # ping-server
-Cron job that pings a server and sends alerts when it doesn't receive a response. `ProcFile` is included to be easily run for free with Heroku scheduler.
+Cron job that pings a server and sends alerts when it doesn't receive a response. `ProcFile` is included to be manually run as an application on Heroku.

 ## pingServer
 Pings a host, defined in environment variables.